 - Advise the Dean of Center for Global Education on policies and procedure that impact study abroad.

 - Present and discuss concerns of academic divisions regarding global education matters

 - Educational Policy Committee will review all proposals for faculty led programs once they have been considered by Global Education Advisory Subcommittee for preliminary review and comment, including those in their first iteration.

-- 2013-2014 Members: Donna Kerner (Chair), Darlene Boroviak, James Freeman, Hector Medina, Bianca Cody-Murphy, Elita Pastra-Landis, Sue Standing, Mark Hoesly (Dean, Center for Global Education) Gail Sahar (Associate Provost), Florianne Borel '14
+- 2014-2015 Members: Donna Kerner (Chair), Darlene Boroviak, Cecile Danihy, James Freeman, Dipankar Maitra (Fall 2014), Bianca Cody-Murphy, Elita Pastra-Landis (Spring 2015), Sue Standing, Mark Hoesly (Dean, Center for Global Education) Gail Sahar (Associate Provost)

 Undergraduate Research Subcommittee